Lens rigidity for manifolds with hyperbolic trapped set: Abstract

 \section{Abstract}

 For a Riemannian manifold $(M,g)$ with strictly convex boundary $\pl M$, the lens data consists in the set of lengths of geodesics $\gamma$ with endpoints on $\pl M$, together with their endpoints $(x_-,x_+)\in \pl M\x \pl M$ and tangent exit vectors $(v_-,v_+)\in T_{x_-} M\x T_{x_+} M$.
-We show deformation lens rigidity for a large class of manifolds which includes all manifolds with negative curvature and strictly convex boundary, possibly with non-trivial topology and trapped geodesics.
-For the same class of manifolds in dimension $2$, we prove that the set of endpoints and exit vectors of geodesics (ie. the scattering data) determines the topology and the conformal class of the surface.
+We show deformation lens rigidity for manifolds with hyperbolic trapped set and no conjugate points, a class which contains all manifolds with negative curvature and strictly convex boundary, including those with non-trivial topology and trapped geodesics.
+For the same class of manifolds in dimension $2$, we prove that the set of endpoints and exit vectors of geodesics (ie. the scattering data) determines the Riemann surface up to conformal diffeomorphism.